What causes of Dark Spots and how to remove it with laser treatment?

 If you have dark spots on your legs, you need to camp here because you are not alone.
 Dark spots often occur when a patch of skin contains or produces more melanin than the neighboring area.

-Melanocytes are the cells which produce melanin.
+Melanocytes are the cells that produce melanin.
 The more melanin produced, the darker your skin becomes.
 Freckles and dark spots are indicators of more melanin in that region.
 Dark spots are common to all people regardless of their skin tone.
 There are measures you can take to lighten those spots or reduce them from spreading too much.
 Below, we are going to discuss the possible causes of dark spots on the legs, how to react on them, and the alarming signs that mean you should seek medical intervention.

 The common cause of dark spots on the legs